camilaferc/rramen/README.md

 <kbd><img src="/images/plan-many-to-region-line-removed.png" /></kbd>

 Instead of adding/removing a whole route, users can also enable/disable individual stops from a given route.
-This can be done by either selecting/unselecting the desired stops on the sidebar menu or by selecting/unselecting routes from a given stop on the map, as illustrated below (unselected routes are shown in gray).
+This can be done by either selecting/unselecting the desired stops on the sidebar menu or by selecting/unselecting routes from a given stop on the map, as illustrated below.
+Unselected routes are shown in gray in the popup box.

 <kbd><img src="/images/plan-many-to-region-remove-stop.png" /></kbd>